Marat-Barnett/Portfolio-Repo/README.md

 # Portfolio-Repo
 This repository contains brief descriptions and links to a handful of my (cleaner appearing) projects.
+As such, this is also a perpetual work in progress.
+---